Rutgers Graduate School of Biomedical Sciences

-The Graduate School of Biomedical Sciences (GSBS; formerly known as UMDNJ-GSBS) was one of eight schools that formed the University of Medicine and Dentistry of New Jersey (UMDNJ).
-After the July 1, 2013 dissolution of UMDNJ, the students attending GSBS on the Newark and Piscataway campuses joined the newly created Rutgers University Graduate School of Biomedical Sciences, while the students attending GSBS on the Stratford campus joined the newly established Rowan University Graduate School of Biomedical Sciences.
+The Graduate School of Biomedical Sciences (GSBS; formerly UMDNJ-GSBS) was one of the schools of the University of Medicine and Dentistry of New Jersey (UMDNJ).

+Following the enactment of the New Jersey Medical and Health Sciences Education Restructuring Act and the dissolution of UMDNJ on July 1, 2013, the GSBS programs at Newark and Piscataway became part of the newly established Rutgers Graduate School of Biomedical Sciences, while the Stratford-based programs became part of the Rowan University Graduate School of Biomedical Sciences.